 The Wife and I also enjoyed working out in our home gym.
 Mike would poke fun and encourage us to skip the gym to go shopping with him.
-When we pushed back, he’d pout, then go out on his own, coming home in the wee hours of the night.
+When we pushed back, he’d go out on his own, coming home in the wee hours of the night.
 It was like we had a teenager in the house.

 Not a Moment Too Soon